Skip to content

 # Should output: https://zenmux.ai/api/anthropic

-# Check whether the API Key is set
+# Check that the API Key is set

 Write-Host "ANTHROPIC_AUTH_TOKEN: $env:ANTHROPIC_AUTH_TOKEN"